-Many U.S. cities like New York, San Francisco, Seattle, and Houston are experiencing a construction boom that has created more largescale projects.
+Many U.S. cities, such as New York City, San Francisco, Seattle and Houston, are experiencing a construction boom that has created more large-scale projects.

 Even if smaller firms cannot participate in large projects, they can potentially amass enough smaller projects to create a "rolling" CCIP.
 While this type of program is a risk in a down market in which there might not be enough project volume to justify fixed premiums, a healthier market means contractors are more likely to have a backlog of projects and get the most for their money.
 Under the "rolling" approach, a GC would reach the \$200 million hard costs threshold with multiple projects.
-If a GC can sell its program for this volumewithin a three-year period and complete the work in a fiveyear period, then a competitive CCIP can be structured.
+If a GC can sell its program for this volume within a three-year period and complete the work in a five-year period, a competitive CCIP can be structured.